Jiaxin-Zhang-GitHub/Recoverability-and-estimation/ReadMe.txt

 done

 -Plot.R
-Summarise and plot the simulation results (res.10%.Rda and res.50%.Rda), corresponds to Figures 3-5 in the manuscript.
+Summarise and plot the simulation results (results/res.10%.Rda and results/res.50%.Rda), corresponding to Figures 3-5 in the manuscript.

 -dosearch.R
 Investigate recoverability using `dosearch' package.